magnusrodseth/magnusrodseth/README.md

 🎓 &nbsp; Studying Computer Science (MSc) at Norwegian University of Science and Technology.
 Read more about it [here](https://www.ntnu.edu/studies/bit).

-🌱 &nbsp; Learning more about data structures and algorithms, full-stack web development, Rust and Docker.
+🌱 &nbsp; Learning more about data structures and algorithms, full-stack web development, C++ and Docker.

 <h2> 😁 &nbsp; Projects I'm Proud Of</h2>